wizardyhnr/vaultwarden-backup/README.md

       This fork only uses unsymmetric encryption.

-      Make sure gngpg is available.
+      Make sure gnugpg is available.

       Recommend to copy gpg.conf from this repo https://github.com/drduh/config/blob/master/gpg.conf.